 - Food forms the basis for carrying out the basic functions of our body, hence it becomes necessary to eat the right kind of food to stay in fine fettle.

 - Cleanliness needs to be one’s priority both of oneself and surroundings.
-Care needs to be taken to maintain proper sewage and garbage treatment, as it can lead to hazardous diseases.
+Care needs to be taken to maintain proper sewage and garbage treatment, as it can lead to various diseases.

 - Being happy to lead a normal life is equally important these days.
 Depression causes severe morbidity and impedes a person to lead a normal life.